Essex: After the Norman Conquest

-Having conquered England, William the Conqueror initially based himself at Barking Abbey, an already ancient nunnery, for several months while a secure base, which eventually became the Tower of London could be established in the city.
+Having conquered England, William the Conqueror initially based himself at Barking Abbey, an already ancient nunnery, for several months while a secure base, which eventually became the Tower of London, could be established in the city.
 While at Barking William received the submission of some of England's leading nobles.
 The invaders established a number of castles in the county, to help protect the new elites in a hostile country.
 There were castles at Colchester, Castle Hedingham, Rayleigh, Pleshey and elsewhere.
 Hadleigh Castle was developed much later, in the thirteenth century.

-After the arrival of the Normans, the Forest of Essex was established as a Royal forest, however, it is important to note that at that time, the term was a legal term.
+After the arrival of the Normans, the Forest of Essex was established as a royal forest, however, at that time, the term was a legal term.
 There was a weak correlation between the area covered by the Forest of Essex (the large majority of the county) and the much smaller area covered by woodland.
 An analysis of Domesday returns for Essex has shown that the Forest of Essex was mostly farmland, and that the county as a whole was 20% wooded in 1086.
+In 1218, Chelmsford became the county town.

 After that point population growth caused the proportion of woodland to fall steadily until the arrival of the Black Death, in 1348, killed between a third and a half of England's population, leading to a long term stabilisation of the extent of woodland.
 Similarly, various pressures led to areas being removed from the legal Forest of Essex and it ceased to exist as a legal entity after 1327, and after that time Forest Law applied to smaller areas: the forests of Writtle (near Chelmsford), long lost Kingswood (near Colchester), Hatfield, and Waltham Forest.

 Waltham Forest had covered parts of the Hundreds of Waltham, Becontree and Ongar.
 It also included the physical woodland areas subsequently legally afforested (designated as a legal forest) and known as Epping Forest and Hainault Forest).